-The subject is taught to mixed ability classes, with two periods a week.
-A strong emphasis is placed on meeting the individual learning needs of all pupils.
-As this is their first year in the Senior School, time is taken to instruct pupils on how to organise and manage their study.
-Pupils can expect a lot of variety in their lessons.
-Emphasis is placed on pupils developing enquiry skills, working in groups and teams, and using a range of media to help enrich their learning.
+As this is pupils' first year in the Senior school, time is taken to instruct them on how to organise and manage their study.
+A strong emphasis is placed on meeting the individual learning needs of all pupils and developing skills such as enquiry, working in groups, and developing them as self regulated learners.
+The subject is taught to mixed ability classes, with two periods a week in which they can expect variety in their lessons and a range of media to help enrich their learning.
 Current news events and local issues are incorporated into the course as much as possible, in order to make the subject relevant, up to date and stimulate pupil interest in the world around them.
 Class discussions are encouraged and pupils are often asked for their own views on a particular issue.
 Geography offers all pupils something of interest, to enhance their understanding of the world in which we live.
-Pupils will complete some local fieldwork during the course of the year.
+Throughout the course, pupils will have the opportunity to complete local fieldwork applying the content they have learnt to the real world.